 - Mix it together and add food coloring (optional) Be sure the Borax dissolves completely.

 - Stir and then knead with clean hands.

 - Next, lay your slime flat, and use your Neodymium Magnet to pull up the slime!

 You can save your Magnetic Slime in an airtight container in the fridge.

 The iron filings cause this slime to be magnetic.
 Iron is one of three elements (cobalt, iron, and nickel) that are magnetic at room temperature.

 The solution of school glue with borax and water produces slime which flows slowly.
 The glue is actually made of a polymer material.
 A polymer is simply a long chain of identical, repeating molecules.
 You can use the image of tiny steel chains to understand why this polymer behaves the way it does.

 Each link in a chain is a molecule in the polymer and one link is identical to another.
 When the chains are in a pile and you reach in to grab one, that’s what you get.
 If you dump them on the floor, they’re not connected to each other so they spread out everywhere like water.
 The strands flow over each other like the liquid glue in the bowl.
 Something caused a change, however.

 If you toss a trillion tiny, round magnets into the pile of steel chains, when you reach in to grab a strand, you will grab hundreds instead.
 This is because the magnets have linked the strands together.
 If the molecules stick together at a few places along the strand, then the strands are connected to each other and the substance behaves more like a solid.
 Sodium tetraborate is the chemical in Borax that hooked the polymers in the glue together to form the gooey slime.
 This process is called cross-linking.

 The magnet is super strong.
-What prevents the iron fillings from leaving the slime and attaching the the magnet?
+What prevents the iron filings from leaving the slime and attaching the magnet?